borisdev/research/artifactor/questions.md

 - "build strong relationships across platforms"
 - "a suite of engagement and discovery tools engagement and discovery tools"

-# Questions
+## High-level product questions

-- After the user connects with a MetaMask wallet what do people spend their tokens for?
+1. After the user connects with a MetaMask wallet what do people spend their tokens for?
-- Who is the main customer the artist or the collector?
+2. Who is the main customer the artist or the collector?
-- Is the main goal of our current project NFT transaction analytics for the creators of the NFT?
+3. Is the main goal of our current project NFT transaction analytics for the creators of the NFT?
-- What are examples of different platforms that you "build strong relationships across"?
+4. What are examples of different platforms that you "build strong relationships across"?
-- What are examples of the product's discovery tool?
+5. What are examples of the product's discovery tool?
-- What are examples of the product's engagement tool?
+6. What are examples of the product's engagement tool?

-Objective: Get all the collectors of the NFT artist
-- get all the NFT tokens of the NFT artist
-- for each NFT token and generate a query to pull all of its transactions.
-- Q2: Get all the collectors of each NFT token
+## Defining the problem

+The objective of this product feature is to show an NFT artists all her collectors.

-This [vercel dashboard](https://mvp-git-boris-demo-artifactor.vercel.app/dashboard) is a report to one NFT artist on who are the collector's of his many NFT works.
+This [vercel dashboard](https://mvp-git-boris-demo-artifactor.vercel.app/dashboard) is a report to one NFT artist displaying the collector's of her NFT art works.

-Your problem is that to create this report takes too much time?
-17s?
+Your problem for Ari is that to create this report takes too much time.

-Your approach is as follows.

-queries
+The reason it takes too much time is because the Vendor's DB works on 5 queries of two types for 17s.

-`ArtistTokens`
+## query `ArtistTokens`

-10s -
+- duration: 10s
-given an artists public ethereum key get all her created NFT tokens [10s = pagination 4 x 2.5]
+- description: given an artists public ethereum key get all her created NFT tokens [10s = pagination 4 x 2.5]

-Request
+**Request**

 ```
 {